lciric/safety-concept-vectors/README.md

 This has implications for both monitoring and robustness: a real-time safety monitor needs to track only 2-3 directions instead of 3584, but an adversary also only needs to perturb those same 2-3 directions to compromise safety representations.

+### Cluster Separation (LDA)

+A single linear discriminant axis separates the two safety clusters with 83.8% accuracy (5-fold CV) and Cohen's d = 2.02.
+The model organizes situational awareness concepts (eval, oversight, training) and deceptive behavior concepts (deception, sycophancy) along a geometrically interpretable axis in the residual stream.

 ### Concept vs Neutral (surface confound check)

 | Pair | L0 | Best | Gain |